halemade/predicting-test-scores/README.md

 ## Data Sources & Features

-We worked across 1 different data sources for this analysis:

-- [kaggle student test data](https://www.kaggle.com/spscientist/students-performance-in-exams) data was used for our analysis
+[Kaggle student test data](https://www.kaggle.com/spscientist/students-performance-in-exams) data was used for our analysis

 We used the pretest and posttest scores as the target variable in our analysis.